POEM: Be Riffed of Life

 All ready

-This poem is inspired by many encounters that I have had with people who pose a or on “” — that inexplicably animated portion of our “inert” .
-I have to chuckle a little, and mourn a bit, as this view that the is dead matter strikes me as a surpassingly of one's inner , as either incurious, blind, or in about the mysterious of .
-A striking feature of is that we tend to see the world as we are, not as the world is.
+This poem is inspired by many encounters that I have had with people who pose a materialist philosophy or perspective on “life” — that inexplicably animated portion of our “inert” universe.
+I have to chuckle a little, and mourn a bit, as this view that the universe is dead matter strikes me as a surpassingly surreal projection of one’s inner experience, as either incurious, blind, or in denial about the mysterious nature of nature.
+A striking feature of subjectivity is that we tend to see the world as we are, not as the world is.
 That anyone would argue that we are dead seems to preclude any lively conversation!
-Fortunately, I often don't listen to what people say.
-I generally assume that if someone's lips are moving that they are alive, despite their best arguments against it.
-While anti-evolutionists manage to embody their arguments with their epic to evolve, materialists betray themselves with every movement, especially the ones that claim deep self-reflection.
-Nonetheless, I strongly suspect that it is better to be riffed of than bereft of life.
+Fortunately, I often don’t listen to what people say.
+I generally assume that if someone’s lips are moving that they are alive, despite their best arguments against it.
+While anti-evolutionists manage to embody their arguments with their epic failure to evolve, materialists betray themselves with every movement, especially the ones that claim deep self-reflection.
+Nonetheless, I strongly suspect that it is better to be riffed of life than bereft of life.
 Pay no attention to the dummies behind the curtain, moving their lips but to know a veil.

 This entry was posted in Poems, Political and Philosophical Musings and tagged , , , , , , , , , , , , , , , , , .
 Bookmark the permalink.